Sometimes things are meant to be and fall into place. That’s what happened when I became a hospice volunteer for Care Dimensions.

 I always learn when volunteering with a hospice patient.
 It’s important to ask questions.
 You gain wisdom from their life experiences that you can’t get anywhere else.
 I feel blessed and lucky to have the opportunity.

 Before I became a volunteer, I thought hospice was solely for the end of life, but it’s much more.
 It’s about getting the most out of every day, and as a volunteer, part of my role is to help patients do just that.

-Care Dimensions offers volunteer training in Danvers and Waltham several times a year.
+Care Dimensions offers volunteer training several times a year in multiple locations.
 Click the button below to receive our e-newsletter about upcoming volunteer trainings and volunteer stories.